Mount Srd

 I noticed a prevalence of cat-themed souvenirs in Kotor.
 According to our tour guide, Kotor has a long history with cats.
 Hundreds of years ago, when Kotor was an important trading port, cats would often wander off ships and get left behind.
 Over time, these cats became a beloved part of the town's culture.

 One notable figure in Kotor is Danijela, who runs Danijela's Cat Shop.
 She and her family have been caring for the local cat population for generations, providing food and medical care.
 Her shop offers a variety of cat-themed souvenirs, from postcards and magnets to clothing and artwork.
 The souvenirs help support the cats and raise awareness about their care.
-So, the prevalence of cat-themed souvenirs in Kotor is a nod to the town's feline history and the ongoing efforts to care for its stray cats. 🐱
+So, the ubiquitous cat-themed souvenirs in Kotor are a nod to the town's feline history and the ongoing efforts to care for its stray cats 🐱

 The food looks delicious again.